 Feature set and site map

 Working closely with UX to create a site map.
 This allow the client forsight into the features of the MVP.
 Through the workshop and audit of the old experiences, the team was able to hone in on the particular areas of the MVP that was most feasible for tech and for the clients launch date.
 This included

 Initial design iterations and explorations

-Using charts and bar graphs, the inital designs focused graphical representations of the clients wealth.
+Using charts and bar graphs, the initial designs focused on graphical representations of the client's wealth.
 Whilst working collaboratively with the product owners this evolved into something totally different.
-The UX became conversational with relevant information being surfaced up to its users in a contextual manner.
+The UX became conversational with relevant information being surfaced to its users in a contextual manner.
 Prompting users to engage with its features.
 It became more personalized and educational for the user.